Technical Innovations for AI Policy

 Additional Guidelines:

 - Recording and Photos: Attendees and press may not record or take photos during the event unless the session is on-the-record or all participants have explicitly consented.
 Photos of attendees may not be published without their consent.
-Photos of speakers, when taken during their public remarks, may be shared publicly by default.
+Photos of speakers, when taken during their on-the-record remarks, may be shared publicly by default.

 - Conduct: All participants are expected to engage respectfully and uphold a professional standard of conduct throughout the event.